 “Growth Spurts” are when a baby suddenly wants to nurse more often.
 This frequent nursing is the way in which the baby increases his mother’s milk supply.
 Growth spurts commonly occur at 10 days, 6 weeks, and 3 months of age.
 A growth spurt usually lasts 24-48 hours.

 Once your breast milk supply is well established, you may choose to express breast milk.
-Expressed breast milk will keep in the refrigerator for 5 days and 6 months in a freezer.
+Expressed breast milk will keep in the refrigerator for 5 days, 6 months in a freezer, and a year in a deep freezer.

 Remember, breastfeeding is learned.
 Some references you may find helpful are:

 You should nurse your baby as long as you like.
 There is good scientific evidence of the benefits of breastfeeding during and through the first year of life.
+The longer you breastfeed, the more benefits accrue for your body, as well as for your baby.
 If you want to wean to a bottle, you should use either expressed milk or infant formula.
-It is best to discuss this with the doctor before changing.
-When mothers return to work, it is helpful to wean slowly.
+It is best to discuss this with the doctor or lactation consultant before changing.
+When mothers return to work, it is helpful to wean slowly so plan ahead.
 Change only one daily feeding to a bottle.
 Wait several days to adjust to the new schedule, then change another feeding to the bottle.
-Some mothers like to change over all the feedings except for the morning and evening breast feeding.
+Some mothers continue to breastfeed for the morning and evening feedings, and give formula during the day.
 Usually, the breasts are able to accommodate well to less regular feedings.
 To wean completely, just continue to substitute bottle feedings.
 Your milk production will decrease and finally stop and the baby will be weaned.
+The baby should have breastmilk or formula for their entire first year of life.

 For more tips on breastfeeding, visit our Breastfeeding FAQs.